• Skip to primary navigation

 2. Add the sugar, flour, lemon zest, and salt all together at once into the cheese and beat again for another 20 seconds, scraping the bowl at every 10 seconds interval.

-3. Add both the eggs and vanilla essence and beat again for 10 seconds.
+3. Add both the eggs and vanilla extract and beat again for 10 seconds.
 Scrape the bowl and beat for another 10 seconds until the mixture is all smooth.
 Tiny specks of cheese in the mini Christmas cheesecake batter at this point is fine.
 Do not over mix to avoid air bubbles in the batter.

 4. Fold in the heavy cream with a spatula.